Injury & Finger Amputation

 Finger tip is the part of the finger close to the nail before the adjacent joint of the finger, it is the commonest injury seen in a hand surgery clinic.

-Fingertip is amputed: The part may be reattached by microsurgery.
+The part may be reattached by microsurgery.
 On other occasions the fingertip is reconstructed.
 Ultimate aim is to provide length and cosmetically acceptable finger.
-This will require restoration and reconstruction of the skin over the finger.
-The skin may be imported from the same finger or adjacent finger or the palm.
-This is called flap surgery.

 *Finger Flap Surgery